Sun Life Plaza

 The Ampersand is a high-rise office complex in Calgary, Alberta, Canada.
 It consists of three identical skyscrapers, designated as North, West and East Tower, and connected by the lobby at ground level and by a shopping gallery at Plus 15 level.

+Total area of the 3 buildings is 1.032 million square feet.
+Building floor plates are roughly 12,000 square feet each.

 Towers

 The towers are 28 stories high, and rise to 114.3 m.
 Sun Life Plaza - West was the first tower built, and was completed in 1981.
 Development continued with The Ampersand - North, completed in 1982, and was concluded in 1984 with Sun Life Plaza - East.
 Current occupants include the North West Redwater Partnership and Sproule.

+Suncor Energy is a former tenant where it had headquarters in Tower III and occupied much of the building prior to its $43 billion merger with PetroCanada in 2009.
+With the merger, the combined entity chose the former PetroCanada Centre (now renamed the Suncor Energy Centre) in downtown Calgary to house the bigger company.